Prominent death penalty lawyer Judy Clarke appointed for Boston Marathon bombing suspect

 A city job, and a world that suddenly explodes: Surviving a Bangladesh factory collapse

 SAVAR, Bangladesh (AP) -- Merina was so tired.
 It had been three days since the garment factory where she worked had collapsed around her, three days since she’d moved more than a few inches.
 In that time she’d had nothing to eat and just a few sips of water.
 The cries for help had long since subsided.
-The moans of the injured had gone silent.

 It was fatigue she feared the most.
 If sleep took her, Merina was certain she would never wake up.